rtdevx/rtdevx.github.io/content/_index.md

 I am also interested in tools and techniques that help me increasing my _productivity_, so you will also find writings on _Zettelkasten_, _learning techniques_ and other, less related subjects.

 {{< alert >}}
 No rights reserved.
-Content for educational purposes only. 👨🏼‍🎓
+This is my personal content for educational and informational purposes only. <br />👨🏻‍💻
 {{< /alert >}}